SalomePlatform/adao/doc/en/methodology.rst

 has to be done in an efficient way.

-Because optimizing usually involves a lot of elementary physical simulation of the system, the calculations are often done in Hight Performance Computing (HPC) environment to reduce the overall user time.
+Because optimizing usually involves a lot of elementary physical simulation of the system, the calculations are often done in High Performance Computing (HPC) environment to reduce the overall user time.
 Even if the optimization problem is small, the physical system simulation time can be long, requiring efficient computing resources.
 These requirements have to be taken into account early